asnaeb/DynamORMv1/docs/API.md

 # Class: `Table`
-This class must be subclassed to create your own classes which will represent DynamoDB tables.
+Must be subclassed by your own classes which will represent DynamoDB tables.
 Children of this class will inherit static and instance methods that will allow every operation on the table supported by DynamoDB.

 ```typescript
 import {Table} from 'dynamorm'